anferico/roundyrobin/README.md

 # roundyrobin

-A simple JavaScript game inspired by the (in)famous game "Flappy Bird"
+A simple JavaScript game inspired by the (in)famous game "Flappy Bird".